TaschKD/5-week_Data_Science_Bootcamp/week-0/150-Conditional Statement and Dictionaries.md

 ### Interested to learn more about Dictionaries?

-For additional practice on dictionaries, visit: https://www.w3schools.com/python/python\_dictionaries.asp
+For additional practice on dictionaries, visit: https://www.w3schools.com/python/python\_dictionaries.asp (<<< This link goes to an error - not sure how to report it other than doing this)

 ### Let's Practice